 don’t really know what happens to our consciousness at the time of our

-We choose what to believe and we believe it!
+We simply choose what to believe and we believe it!
 Then the question arises: why believe in anything other than a positive after death experience?
-Put another way, we all have free will to think and to believe whatever we want to about death or the ending of this life experience, so why choose to project a negative outcome?
+Put another way, we all have free will to think and to believe whatever we want to about death or the ending of this particular life experience, so why choose to project a negative outcome?

 As some self help authors advised me: at the end of the day, whatever we choose to believe in is only an idea or a story that we make up and convince ourselves of anyway.
 Our ideas and stories about life and death aren’t true per se, but they can serve us by helping to point us in a direction where ultimate truth can be known.

 Inspired by a few self help authors, I choose to believe that at the time of my death I’ll wake up and realize that the life experience I just had was a dream.
 I’ll fully re-member or re-connect to the greater part of me, my soul.
-I choose to believe that my soul has always existed in a state of pure bliss in a place called heaven, the only real place there is.
+I choose to believe that my soul has always existed in a state of pure bliss in a place called heaven the only "real" place there is.

 As a soul, who I really am, I have zero fear of sending a piece of myself, my spirit, into any dream state.
-Because I know that the power of the love I hold for myself is so great that no matter what reality I’ve delved into, ultimately, I’ll be drawn back to the greater part of me, my soul self, like a snapping rubber band.
+Because I know that the power of the love I hold for myself is so great that no matter what reality I’ve delved into, ultimately I’ll be drawn back to the greater part of me, my soul self, like a snapping rubber band.
 And hence, there’s never a need to fear death

 What is death anyway?